 Truth 1.
 Hiring A Lone Web Designer Will Get You A Website.
 And ONLY A Website.

 The typical freelancer will design you a nice website—and nothing more.
-With a website design agency, you will have design, development and SEO specialists working together to make sure you have a beautiful and functional website that is also properly built to reach your target audience on the web.
+With a website design agency, you will have design, development, and SEO specialists working together to ensure you have a beautiful and functional website that is also adequately built to reach your target audience on the web.

-Having a nice website won’t mean a thing if customers can’t find it or use it easily.
+Having an excellent website won’t mean a thing if customers can’t find it or use it easily.
 Keyword research, on-page optimization, social media leveraging: all of this is now part of a strategic package when you hire an experienced web design and marketing agency.

 Objection 2.
 I Don’t Have Time To Research Companies.